jentery/engl425/index.md

 4. The analysis is aware of its audience and venue.
 It is written for a Canadian undergraduate journal in literary studies, whose readers are mostly students and faculty in the Humanities.
 It follows the conventions of an academic argument and uses MLA style, and it assumes its readers are familiar with either *Daytripper* and *Secret Exits* in particular or comics in general.
 It does not assume we (Faith and Jentery) are the only members of its audience.
 5. The analysis demonstrates you read and studied *Daytripper* and *Special Exits*, and it applies what you learned from class lectures, discussions, and exercises on March 8th, 15th, 22nd, and 29th.

 You should *not* circulate your argument publicly or online (beyond the course Brightspace).

-Submit your response now (link coming soon).

 ***